hasanjoldic/adela/README.md

 Replace `<API_TOKEN>` with the actual token value.
 It will be the same as database passwords.

 If you get a `200` response, that means the databases were reset.

+Easiest way to send a `GET` HTTP request is to just enter the url in a browser.
+This would be the url part: `http://db.hasanjoldic.com:50000/reset-databases/<API_TOKEN>`